greymd/tmux-xpanes/README.md

 ## Behavior modes.

-Basic usages are shown above.
-Before showing further usages, it is good to know about the conditional behavior of `xpanes`  command.
+It is good to know about the conditional behavior of `xpanes`  command, before checking further usages.

 ### [Normal mode1] Outside of tmux session.